How to Pull Real Estate Comps & Calculate ARV for Investment Property – 3 Methods that WorkReading Time: 14 minutes

 Of course, if you can’t visit the neighborhood, Google Street View is your best option for getting a feel of the area.

 Once you have your comparable sales, you will have an idea of the after repair value of the house once it is repaired.
 This helps determine your offer, what repairs to do, and what your spread will be.
 Your offer when purchasing an as-is investment property will usually be 70% of the after repair value, minus repairs.
 So if the ARV is $100,000, and the repairs are estimated to be $10,000, your offer should be about $60,000.

 Use comparable sales to negotiate with investors selling a property.
 If their ARV seems too high – tell them and make them an offer based on what you can pay for the property to still make the spread you need.

 The comparable sales will also help determine what types of repairs the house needs.
-If you house is outdated compared to other in the neighborhood, then it needs to be updated to have similar features.
+If your house is outdated compared to others in the neighborhood, then it needs to be updated to have similar features.
 Use comparable sales to know how a major remodel might increase your spread.